NilsChur/CTSE_Mapping_Properties/README.md

   - Overshoot
   - Bounded

-Initially the observer is in the rest state, but once it was triggered by an external input the observer changes to transient.
+Initially the observer is in the rest state, but once it was triggeret by an external input the observer changes to transient.
 If the system reaches a specific value wihtin a specific time the observer tranists to the rise state.
-If the system overshoot a predefined value the observer transits to overshoot and if the system output is bounded by a defined margin the observer tranits to bounded.
+If the system overshoot a predefined value the observer transits to overshoot and if the system putput is bounded by a defined margin the observer tranits to bounded.
 Furthermore, if the observer stays in the bounded state long enough, it is assumed that the system has settled down and is called stable.
 The the observer then returns to the rest state.

 ### Interface

-The observer provides various methods to get access to data and write data to the observer.
+The observer provied vasrious methods to get acces to data and write data to the observer.
-This section breifly describes how to address the observer, so how you can pass date to the observer and how to get information about its state/data.
-As well as, how you set the thresholds for each state.
+This section breifly describes how the observer can be adressed, so have can you pass date to the observer and how to get informations about it state/data.
+As well as how you set the thresholds for each state.

 #### Setting the input data
 The observer is equipt with the method setExternalInput(double ...), this method has three input: